cadencorontzos/bloomfilter/README.md

 ## Example Output

 As of now the program can generate bloom filter examples using the funcition `generateBloomExample`.
 This can be either a counting filter or a regular one.
 The function makes the filter with the specified properties, inserts a bunch of values, and then checks each of those values, as well as some values that aren't in the filter.
-If it is a counting filter, the test will also try to remove some elements.
 Here is an example output.
 ```shell
     % make
     g++ -std=c++14 bloom.cc -o bloom